Weather-Station-Software/live-weather-station/readme.txt

 = From your WordPress dashboard =

-1. Visit 'Plugins > Add New'
+1. Visit 'Plugins > Add New'.
-2. Search for 'Live Weather Station for Netatmo'
+2. Search for 'Live Weather Station for Netatmo'.
+3. Click on the 'Install Now' button.
-3. Activate Live Weather Station for Netatmo from your Plugins page.
+4. Activate Live Weather Station for Netatmo.

 = From WordPress.org =

 1. Download Live Weather Station for Netatmo.
-2. Upload the 'live-weather-station' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'live-weather-station' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...).
 3. Activate Live Weather Station for Netatmo from your Plugins page.

 = Once Activated =